Usages of standard dashboard nodes¶

 - Autoplay: It allows you to switch "On" or "Off" the autoplay of the audio file on the VFC dashboard.

-Open Visual Flow Creator dashboard to view the output.
+The following graphic shows the output of "audio" node in the dashboard window.
 Click the "PLAY" button to play the audio from the source.

 To execute the example flow using etable node, follow these steps: